Religion in Paraguay

 Christianity is the predominant religion in Paraguay, with Catholicism being its largest denomination.
-In the most recent census (2002) Paraguayans of all ages 10 and older had their religious identities enumerated, and 89.6% were classified as Catholics.
-In 2018, respondents to a survey in Paraguay marked 88.3% of the country as Catholic and the second leading religion was Evangelism.
+Before the arrival of Spanish missionaries, the people residing in the territory of modern day Paraguay practiced a variety of religions.

-Self-identification of Paraguayans with no established religion is quite low by worldwide standards with only 1.14% of respondents enumerated as possessing no religious identity, this leads Paraguay to be classified as the most religious country in South America.
+Paraguay is often classified as the most religious country in South America.
+However, the state is officially secular, and freedom of religion is guaranteed by its constitution.

-After centuries of Christian missionary activity, identification with the traditional indigenous faiths of the Paraguay region is even less, with 0.61% of respondents enumerated as possessing an indigenous religious identity.

 Current situation

 According to article 27 of the Paraguayan Constitution of 1992, freedom of religion is recognised and there is no official religion.
 Relations between the State and the Catholic Church are to be based on independence, co-operation and autonomy.
 The independence of religious organisations is guaranteed.

 As can be seen below, the majority of Paraguayans are Roman Catholic, although the percentage of Paraguayans who identify themselves as Catholic has dropped slightly.
 There has been a corresponding growth in the influence of Evangelical churches in recent years.
 There are a number of Indigenous religions and there are also Buddhist (probably due to immigration from Korea), Jewish and Muslim communities in the country.

+In 2023, the country was scored 4 out of 4 for religious freedom.